-The Isle of Wight Coast Path circuits the island in an anti-clockwise direction and provides a wonderful opportunity to view the island’s beautiful and varied coastline, which is interspersed with pretty coastal villages and Victorian resorts.
+The Isle of Wight Coast Path circuits the island in an anti-clockwise direction and provides a wonderful opportunity to view the island’s beautiful and varied coastline, including the chalk headlands of the Needles and Culver Cliff.
+The trail is interspersed with pretty coastal villages and Victorian resorts such as Ventnor.
 It includes some inland walking around Queen Victoria’s Osborne Estate, Cowes and Newtown Harbour National Nature Reserve.

 Freshwater Bay House has 48 bedrooms located in the main building and a cottage in the grounds.
 Many of the rooms have sea views, whilst others overlook the gardens and downs.

 • Check in from 2:30pm

 • Comfortable accommodation

 • Single rooms are available at no extra charge

 • Toweling robe, complimentary slippers